Creation-Group/NWAPI-Kit-Manager/README.md

 *Aliases :* gpi, kit

 *Description :* Give a predefined inventory to a player.
 It works like a kit.
-                A folder contains a Inventory.txt
+                A folder contains a Inventory.txt (It is actually stored in Data/Inventories.txt next to the server executable)
                 Each line is an inventory "**<name>**:**<itemsID>.<...>**
                 Up to 8 items (maxInventory).
 A '.' is used to separate each item.